RVN91/pythonProjectTemplate/README.md

 # pythonProjectTemplate

-These scripts initializes my personal folder structure for Python projects.
+These scripts initializes my personal folder structure for Python projects on Windows.
 The scripts does the follwing:

 **setup_project.bat**

 * Creates project directories
-* Creates virtualenv if installed
+* Creates virtualenvironment if installed
-* Launches Pycharm
+* Launches Pycharm or CMD with virtualenvironment

 **cleanup.bat**